Skip to Content

 Start your conference day centered, refreshed, and ready.

 Join Raft for an all-levels yoga session designed to energize you before diving into key sessions.
-Guided by Megan Serratore, Raft’s Sales Operations Manager and certified yoga instructor, you’ll reset your mind and body while adding the same kind of flow and focus that Raft brings to your business operations through AI automation.
+Guided by Cherie Pallotta, certified yoga instructor, from Your Favorite Customs Broker in conjunction with Raft, you’ll reset your mind and body while adding the same flow and focus that Raft brings to your business operations through AI automation.
 Yoga mats provided.
 Just bring a towel, a water bottle, and an open mind.
 Sign up here!

 Sponsored by: Raft